 - Token lockup.
 Elastos has also introduced a token lockup program which allows ELA holders to generate an annual return of 4-6% by locking away their tokens for 1-3 years.

 - Competitors.
 The ability of Elastos to compete with other projects operating in a similar or overlapping market area will be an important factor that could influence the value of ELA.
 Projects to consider include Ethereum, EOS and Blockstack.

 - Partners and sponsors.
 According to the whitepaper, Elastos has been sponsored by investors such as the Tsinghua Science Park, the TD-SCDMA Industrial Alliance and the Foxconn Group for more than 200 million RMB (Chinese renminbi).
 It’s also part of China’s G3 Alliance alongside NEO and Bitmain.

-By analysing these and more factors, you’ll be well placed to decide whether or not you should buy any ELA tokens.
+By analyzing these and additional factors, you’ll be in a good position to decide whether or not you should buy any ELA tokens.

 At the time of writing, the author holds IOTA and XLM.

 Review: CoinSmart cryptocurrency exchange

 Learn more about the CoinSmart cryptocurrency exchange by reading the full review.